firdavsdev07/game/readme.md

 ![Game Preview](public/readme.png)

-This project is a website for creating games.
+This project is a snake game made by vanilla+vite.
 The site allows users to play interactive games and discover new games.

 ## Features